koehlersimon/osp/README.md

 ## When will OSP be officially released?

-A first official release of OSP is planned for late August 2020.
+A first official release of OSP is planned for late December 2020.
 Then the extension will be available in the official TYPO3 repository and also for Composer.

 You can download and test the extension here, but at your own risk!
 We ask you to refrain from feature requests as we are still in the process of integrating planned features.